datnguyennnx/llm-app-boilerplate/README.md

 ## Project Structure

 -   `recommender-ui`: Remix.js frontend with Tailwind CSS
--   `recommender-be`: Python FastAPI backend with WebSocket support
+-   `recommender-be`: Python FastAPI backend with Server-Sent Events (SSE) support
 -   `docker-compose.yml`: Docker configuration for the entire stack
 -   `docker-compose.backend.yml`: Docker configuration for running only the backend
 -   `Makefile`: Simplified commands for building and running the project